9 things everyone should know about self-care

 Our Super Seven Needs

-being asked to write an article (recognition and purpose)
+being asked to contribute an article (purpose and recognition)

 4. Self-care requires self-knowledge

-From this place of knowledge, we can proactively plan for taxing days, situations, meetings, conversations etc.
+From this place of self‑knowledge, we can plan more intentionally — especially for demanding days, meetings or conversations.

 5. Self-care can be done in the doing